 - 1. Turn off all electrical loads. - 2.
-Let the generator run at no-load for a few minutes, generator engine internal stabilize temperatures. - 3.
+Let the generator run at no-load for a few minutes,

+- to stabilize internal engine generator temperatures. - 3.
 Place START/STOP switch in the STOP position.

 GENERATOR OPERATING SAFETY PRECAUTIONS AND WARNINGS

 Do not block the generator ventilating air inlets or outlets.
 The engine requires a constant supply of cooling air.
 Restricted ventilating air inlets or outlets can cause engine failure or fire from engine overheating.